VulDet/FraMe/README.md

-# Fine-Grained Reasoning Enhanced Vulnerability Patch Generation with Multi-View Fix Knowledge
+# FraMe: Fine-Grained Reasoning Enhanced Vulnerability Patch Generation with Multi-View Fix Knowledge

 ## Overview
 In this repository, you will find a Python implementation of our FraMe.
 FraMe is a novel automated approach that leverages fine-grained reasoning with multi-view fix knowledge to enhance LLM-based vulnerability patch generation.
 It consists of two modules: stepwise fix-reasoning path collection and multi-view knowledge augmented patch generation.